delawaremathguy/ShoppingList/README.md

 *  I have been constantly struggling with visual updates in this project.
 For example, this is the classic update problem: say List A has an array of (CoreData) objects.
 Tap on an item in List A, navigate to View B in which you can edit the fields of the object, save the changes to CoreData, then return to List A -- only to find that data for the object has not been visually updated.
 The current code is working quite fine on visual updating and you may see a comment or two in the code about this.

 *  I'm looking at the new SwiftUI releases from WWDC right now and can definitely use quite a bit of it very easily (e.g., a ColorPicker); i think you may see a ShoppingList14 (for iOS 14) from me sometime soon to play with.

+* Since WWDC2020 did not add more general swipe actions, I have provided a setting in the code (a boolean in Development.swift) so you can choose what you want to do about the meaning of a trailing swipe in any list of ShoppingItems.